 It still is.
 Scientists would know a lot less about climate change without TOPEX/Poseidon.
 As for the name, it stands for “Topography Experiment Poseidon:” Poseidon, Greek god of all the oceans.

-The mission team kept TOPEX Poseidon flying for 13 years; it was only meant to last for three to five years.
-But when the five years were up and TOPEX kept phoning home, they found things for it to do, and do, and do.
+The mission team kept TOPEX Poseidon flying for 13 years; it was only meant to last for three to five.
+But when the five years were up and TOPEX kept phoning home, they found new things for it to do, and do, and do.

 And at every mission milestone, there was another t-shirt: from launch to new missions to decommission.
 I found five of these tees at Goodwill one afternoon.